 The generated logging data can be sorted by level, searched by keyword, and exported for analysis.
 To examine the dataflow logs available to your user profile, click Monitoring from the Lumada DataOps Suite menu bar.
 You can also click the dataflow card to open its Dataflow summary view, where the Monitoring section provides execution information specifically for that dataflow.

 From the Dataflow menu bar, click Monitoring.The Monitoring page opens, showing the status of every dataflow execution.

 Use the Search and Parameters tools to help locate the dataflow that you want to view.Use the Search box to filter through dataflow names.
 Use the Parameters menu to filter through the parameter names and values.
 See Filter by parameter for details.

-When you locate the dataflow that you want to view, click the More actions icon, then select View execution report.The execution report opens.
+When you locate the dataflow that you want to view, click anywhere in its row to view the execution report.Alternatively, in the row, you can click the More actions icon, then select View execution report.The execution report opens.
 See Working with execution logs for information.

 Filter by parameter